 The newest trend, especially with New England-style IPAs, is dry hopping during active fermentation in the primary vessel, usually on days 2-5 of fermentation.
 This is probably one of the defining characteristics of the style.
 The major buzzword around this technique is called biotransformation.
 Biotransformation is believed to enhance the flavors and aroma of the finished product through chemical reactions between the yeast and hops.
 This is said to lead to juicier and more pronounced tropical flavors that are thought to be unachievable with traditional dry hopping methods.

-I’ve experimented with dry hop charges on almost every day in the active fermentation window.
+I’ve experimented with dry hop charges almost every day during the active fermentation window.
 Day 0, 2, 3, 4, and 5.
 I will say that adding hops early and only early has not given me the best results.
 You need to save the majority of your dry hops until fermentation has reached terminal gravity.
 This is going to ensure you get the most out of your hops.
-I once made the mistake of adding 8 ounces of hops 48 hours post pitch and made a really astringent and bitter beer with no juice quality.
+I once made the mistake of adding 8 ounces of hops 48 hours post-pitch and made a really astringent and bitter beer with no juice quality.
 The yeast essentially chewed through the sugars and blew any and all flavor out the window.

 It would appear most of the big-name NEIPA producers I read about dry hop at terminal and terminal only.
 This is largely due to yeast harvesting and repitching practices.
 Yeast is harvested BEFORE hopping in order to salvage the yeast.
-At this point, I only dry hop post-fermentation, usually day 7-8 post pitching.
+At this point, I only dry hop post-fermentation, usually day 7-8 post-pitching.
 This has 100% produced the best results for me hands down.

-My Advice: Explore early dry hopping (24 hours post pitch) and see what you like.
+My Advice: Explore early dry hopping (24 hours post-pitch) and see what you like.
 Regardless, I’d save the majority, if not all of your hops for days 7-8.
 You’re certainly not going to lack intense flavor.
 See my hop doser build.

 Soft crashing is the process of dropping fermentation temps down to 55-60°F post-fermentation (after performing a diacetyl rest).
 This is going to drop some yeast out of suspension to make way for the dry hop.
 Dry hopping in large amounts with a lot of yeast in suspension creates what is called hop creep.
 Hop creep is when the enzymes within hops break down long-chain, unfermentable sugars into fermentable sugars, causing additional fermentation to occur (you can read more on this as it was sourced here).